 - The city where you choose to live, and

 Consider any additional financial needs that you and your family may have.
 Each family will have different financial needs.
 Also, it’s a good idea to research how much things cost in the city where you plan to live.
 Here are some basic guidelines to help you assess how much you may need (costs do not include airfare or moving expenses):

 - A couple with one child under 10 years: $33,000

 - A couple with a child over 10: $35,000

 - For each additional child under 10: add $1,000

 - For each child additional child over 10: add $2,000

-Basically, these guidelines will provide you with enough breathing room to settle in Canada with financial ease.
-And depending on how well you budget, this should be enough money to cover basic living expenses for four to six months.
-This will also allow you time to find a job and start to make an income.
-However, If you have less than these suggested amounts, you may face financial pressure.
+Basically, these guidelines will provide you with breathing room to settle in Canada with financial ease.
+And depending on how well you budget, this should be enough money to cover basic living expenses for four to six months while you are searching for a job.

 Settlement and employment experts suggest that it can take up to six months to find employment.
-In that case, having enough money to cover living expenses for several months can help you avoid financial stress.
+In that case, having enough money to cover living expenses for several months can reduce financial stress.

-To give you an idea of living costs, here are the average costs for rental housing, utilities, and some basic goods and commodities in Toronto, Vancouver, and Calgary (all prices are in C:
+To give you an idea of living costs, here are the average costs for rental housing, utilities, and some basic goods and commodities in Toronto, Vancouver, and Calgary (all prices are in Canadian dollars):